Czochralski method

 High-purity, semiconductor-grade silicon (only a few parts per million of impurities) is melted in a crucible at 1,425 °C (2,597 °F; 1,698 K), usually made of quartz.
 Dopant impurity atoms such as boron or phosphorus can be added to the molten silicon in precise amounts to dope the silicon, thus changing it into p-type or n-type silicon, with different electronic properties.
 A precisely oriented rod-mounted seed crystal is dipped into the molten silicon.
 The seed crystal's rod is slowly pulled upwards and rotated simultaneously.
 By precisely controlling the temperature gradients, rate of pulling and speed of rotation, it is possible to extract a large, single-crystal, cylindrical ingot from the melt.
 Occurrence of unwanted instabilities in the melt can be avoided by investigating and visualizing the temperature and velocity fields during the crystal growth process.[7]
 This process is normally performed in an inert atmosphere, such as argon, in an inert chamber, such as quartz.

-Crystal sizes edit
+Crystal sizes

 Silicon crystal being grown by the Czochralski method at Raytheon, 1956.
 The induction heating coil is visible, and the end of the crystal is just emerging from the melt.
 The technician is measuring the temperature with an optical pyrometer.
 The crystals produced by this early apparatus, used in an early Si plant, were only one inch in diameter.

 Due to efficiencies of scale, the semiconductor industry often uses wafers with standardized dimensions, or common wafer specifications.
-Early on, boules were small, a few cm wide.
+Early on, boules were small, a few centimeters wide.
 With advanced technology, high-end device manufacturers use 200 mm and 300 mm diameter wafers.
 Width is controlled by precise control of temperature, speeds of rotation, and the speed at which the seed holder is withdrawn.
 The crystal ingots from which wafers are sliced can be up to 2 metres in length, weighing several hundred kilograms.
 Larger wafers allow improvements in manufacturing efficiency, as more chips can be fabricated on each wafer, with lower relative loss, so there has been a steady drive to increase silicon wafer sizes.
 The next step up, 450 mm, was scheduled for introduction in 2018.[8]
 Silicon wafers are typically about 0.2–0.75 mm thick, and can be polished to great flatness for making integrated circuits or textured for making solar cells.

-Incorporating impurities edit
+Incorporating impurities

 A puller rod with seed crystal for growing single-crystal silicon by the Czochralski method